synthintai/nn/README.md

 ## TODO

-* Change quantize.c to handle weight_scale and bias_scale
-* Add weight_scale and bias_scale structs to free in nn.c
 * Add model version info to summary (and compare to current nn library version)
 * In summary program, print out the name of the activation function
 * Run cppcheck and fix all errors and warnings from static analysis